The BrowserGym Ecosystem for Web Agent Research: Introduction

 \section{Introduction}

-In recent years, the emergence of powerful large language models (LLMs) and vision-language models (VLMs) \citep{gpt-4,claude,llama3} has led to a revolution in the field of conversational assistant, a.k.a. chatbots.
-Since then, the capabilities of these traditional, chat-only assistants have been expanded to include running search queries on the web, reading user documents, executing sand-boxed code, or generating images.
+In recent years, the emergence of powerful large language models (LLMs) and vision-language models (VLMs) \citep{gpt-4,claude,llama3} has led to a revolution in the field of conversational assistants, otherwise known as chatbots.
+Since then, the capabilities of these traditional, chat-only assistants have been expanded to include running search queries on the web, reading user documents, executing sand-boxed code, and generating images.
 Of particular interest in this work is the capability for conversational assistants to perform actions in a web browser on behalf of the user, by directly manipulating its human-facing graphical user interface (UI).

 Many everyday tasks we perform on the web are simple, yet repetitive and time-consuming.
 Filling out redundant administrative forms, visiting e-commerce websites in search of the best deal, or manually synchronizing different calendars are all tedious tasks that involve multi-step execution.
-Autonomous web assistants that can follow instructions and execute such tasks on our behalf would empower users to focus on high-level, higher-value decisions instead.
+Having autonomous web assistants that can follow instructions and execute such tasks on our behalf would empower users to focus on higher-level, higher-value decisions instead.
 They also represent a great opportunity to improve digital accessibility, by helping visually or otherwise impaired users who may find certain websites difficult to navigate.
-Last, assistants acting through a UI offer interpretability, since users can visually verify what the agent does on the screen, and also a wide compatibility, bypassing the need to develop specific application programming interfaces (APIs) to adapt existing software for the agentic era.
+Lastly, assistants acting through a UI offer interpretability, since users can visually verify what the agent does on the screen, along with a wide compatibility, bypassing the need to develop specific application programming interfaces (APIs) to adapt existing software for the agentic era.
 We also note that web agent research is conveniently accessible to LLMs due to the textual modality of the UI, although most research on planning and reasoning with web agents is likely to translate to pixel-based UI agents.